-We are committed to fostering inclusivity and mutual respect.
+We are committed to research free from partisanship and political affiliation.

-Our Institute began when members of the University of Chicago Democracy Initiative saw an opportunity for students to make a real impact in the public discourse through research.
-UCDI is dedicated to improving the state of American democracy, including by educating citizens about current political developments in their communities, experimenting with new ideas to improve the democratic state, and organizing support for political participation through voter registration events and the Citizen Bulletin, a nonpartisan weekly newsletter detailing the actions of local, state, and national elected officials.
+In 2017, our institute began when members of the University of Chicago Democracy Initiative saw an opportunity for students to make a real impact in the public discourse through research.
+UCDI is a civic organization on campus dedicated to improving the state of American democracy, and houses several initiatives including student political education, voter registration events, and the Citizen Bulletin, a nonpartisan weekly newsletter detailing the actions of local, state, and national elected officials.